 “Jason, you said your mom is mostly ignoring you.
 Do you mean she never talks to you?”

 “She does, but only the things that she has to ask me, like what do I want for breakfast, did I do my homework, that sort of stuff.
 She never asks me to help her with anything and I used to help her all the time.
-She didn’t even ask me if I put the trash cans out on Tuesday nights like she always did before.
+She didn’t even ask me if I put the trash cans out on Tuesday night like she always did before.
 I try to talk to her about normal stuff and she answers me with a couple of words then turns away and ignores me.
 Sometimes she gives me these looks like she’s disgusted with me.”
 The tears started again.
 “I don’t know what to do.
 I feel like I’ve lost my mom.
 I don’t think she loves me anymore.”

 “Oh, Jason, I doubt that your mother doesn’t love you.
 I think she wasn’t prepared to learn that you’re gay.
 Has she asked you about what you said about being gay?”